Health Insurance

 Exclusive Provider Organization (EPO)

-The EPO offers the same freedom as PPO in choosing your healthcare providers.
+The EPO offers the same freedom as PPO in choosing your healthcare providers within the network.
 Also, you do not need a referral from your primary care doctor to see a specialist.
+The Health Insurance Resource Center notes that EPOs have grown in popularity on the ACA marketplace because they balance lower premiums with reasonable network access.

 Point-of-Service Plan (POS)